Medigap Plan K: Coverage, Costs, and When to Choose It

 It's free, simple and secure.

-But the low price comes with a tradeoff.
+Plan K's low price comes with a tradeoff.
 Plan K's coverage is not as extensive as most other Medigap plans.
 That's why comparing Medigap costs and coverage can help you find the right balance between monthly premiums and medical expenses.

 Monthly rates for Plan K vs. other Medigap plans